Prime Table Tennis League expands to Madhya Pradesh for its first season in Indore - ExBulletin

 Prime Table Tennis League expands to Madhya Pradesh for its first season in Indore

-Indore (Madhya Pradesh) [India]November 5 (ANI): After the huge success of two seasons in Maharashtra, the Prime Table Tennis League (PTT) will make its debut in Madhya Pradesh in association with the Madhya Pradesh Table Tennis Association.
+Indore (Madhya Pradesh): After the huge success of two seasons in Maharashtra, the Prime Table Tennis League (PTT) will make its debut in Madhya Pradesh in association with the Madhya Pradesh Table Tennis Association.

 The upcoming competition will be held from December 13 to 15 at the prestigious Abhay Prashal Club in Indore.